apache/paimon/docs/content/concepts/file-operations.md

 Remind that the marked data files are not truly deleted until the snapshot expires and no consumer depends on the snapshot.
 For more information, see [Expiring Snapshots]({{< ref "maintenance/expiring-snapshots" >}}).

-During snapshot expire, the range of snapshots are determined first and then marked data files in these snapshots will be deleted.
-A data file is `marked` only when there's a manifest entry of kind `DELETE` pointing to that data file, so that it will not be used by next snapshots and can be safely deleted.
+During the process of snapshot expiration, the range of snapshots is initially determined, and then data files within these snapshots are marked for deletion.
+A data file is `marked` for deletion only when there is a manifest entry of kind `DELETE` that references that specific data file.
+This marking ensures that the file will not be utilized by subsequent snapshots and can be safely removed.

 Let's say all 4 snapshots in the above diagram are about to expire.
 The expire process is as follows: